Dimension theory for the asymptotic couple of the field of logarithmic transseries: Dimension, the Small Sets Theorem, and related results

 \subsubsection{Connection to existential matroids}

-When working in a monster model, the pregeometries $\cl_{\phi}$ fit into the more flexible framework of \emph{existential matroids} from \cite{fornasiero-dimmatroiddense}.
-Although we only explicitly use that framework in the proof of Corollary~\ref{dim_directed_union_fact} below (Corollary~\ref{dim_directed_union_fact} is used in the proofs of \eqref{smallequiv8}$\Rightarrow$\eqref{smallequiv1} of the Small Sets Theorem and \eqref{ksmallequiv6}$\Rightarrow$\eqref{ksmallequiv1} of the Kinda Small Sets Theorem), it has helped us to understand pregeometries and dimension functions.
+When working in a monster model, the pregeometries $\cl_{\phi}$ fit into the framework of \emph{existential matroids} from \cite{fornasiero-dimmatroiddense}.
+We need existential matroids in the proof of Corollary~\ref{dim_directed_union_fact}, which is used in the proofs of \eqref{smallequiv8}$\Rightarrow$\eqref{smallequiv1} of the Small Sets Theorem and \eqref{ksmallequiv6}$\Rightarrow$\eqref{ksmallequiv1} of the Kinda Small Sets Theorem.
+We also use them to prove Corollary~\ref{cor_localprop} and Corollary~\ref{cor_dimfibre}, which are included for their own sakes and not used later.

 \begin{lemma} Suppose $(\Gamma,\psi)$ is a monster model of $T_{\log}$, expanded to the language $\calL_{\log}\cup\{\phi\}$.
 Then $\cl_{\phi}$ is an existential matroid in the sense of~\cite{fornasiero-dimmatroiddense}. \end{lemma}